 Businesses can protect sensitive information during discovery through several means.
 These include (but are not limited to): (i) objecting to unreasonable discovery requests; (ii) asserting the attorney-client privilege; (iii) redacting nonresponsive information (or other information authorized by rule or court order; (iv) negotiating a secrecy agreement; or, (v) submitting confidential under seal (subject to court approval).

 When Should Companies Engage Outside Counsel for Business Disputes?

 When facing a business dispute, engaging outside counsel early can streamline the dispute resolution process and minimize the likelihood that it will be necessary to litigate the dispute through trial.
 Too often, business owners and executives wait too long to engage counsel, and this delay ends up taking options off of the table.
-If your company is facing a business dispute that has the potential to lead to litigation in New York City, we recommend that you consult with outside counsel as soon as possible.
+If your company is facing a business dispute that has the potential to lead to litigation in New York City, we recommend that you consult with outside legal representation as soon as possible.

 Contact an Experienced NYC Commercial Litigation Lawyer for Immediate Assistance

-If you are a business owner, executive, board member, or senior manager who is currently dealing with a complex business dispute, reach out to the NYC business litigation attorneys at Oberheiden, P.C.
-At Oberheiden, P.C., we are highly experienced in handling some of the most complex and high-stakes business disputes, and know what it takes to obtain a favorable result for our organizational clients.
+If you are a New York business owner, executive, board member, or senior manager who is currently dealing with a complex business dispute, reach out to the NYC business litigation attorneys at Oberheiden, P.C.
+At Oberheiden, P.C., we are highly experienced in handling some of the most complex and high-stakes business disputes and business litigation cases, and know what it takes to obtain a favorable result for our organizational clients.
 We take a custom-tailored approach to each case, knowing that when a dispute arises, no two commercial disputes are the same.
-To learn more about Oberheiden, P.C., and to schedule a consultation with an experienced NYC business litigation lawyer, call us at 888-680-1745.
+To learn more about Oberheiden, P.C., and to schedule a consultation with an experienced NYC business litigation lawyer, call us at 212-970-9468.
 You can also connect with us through our online contact form and we will reach out to you shortly.